pac4j/spring-webmvc-pac4j/README.md

 This controller will be available on the `/callback` url unless you specify another mapping using the `pac4j.callback.mappingUrl` properties key.

-The default url logout where the user will be redirected after login if no url was originally requested can be specified by the `pac4j.callback.defaultUrl` properties key (by default: `/`).
+The default url where the user will be redirected after login if no url was originally requested can be specified by the `pac4j.callback.defaultUrl` properties key (by default: `/`).

 ### Protect an url (authentication + authorization)